Share

 • Know what to expect.
 It’s essential that expectant parents know what to expect during labor and delivery so that they can alert a nurse or doctor should anything unusual happen during this stage.
 Delaying medical attention when something is wrong during labor increases the chance of a baby being born with nerve or brain damage.

 • Treat jaundice promptly.
 Any baby can develop jaundice.
-It is when it goes untreated that it can cause a type of brain damage called kernicterus.
-Kernicterus can be a cause of cerebral palsy that can be prevented with the proper treatment.
+When it goes untreated, it can cause a type of brain damage called kernicterus.
+Kernicterus can cause cerebral palsy, which can be prevented with the proper treatment.

 • Stay up-to-date on baby’s vaccinations.
 Babies need to be protected from meningitis and encephalitis, which can lead to brain damage that causes cerebral palsy.
-Making sure that they have all the necessary vaccinations on time, will help prevent these conditions from occurring.
+Having all the necessary vaccinations on time will help prevent these conditions from occurring.

 • Prevent injuries.
-Some injuries, especially those that cause trauma to the head, can lead to the development of cerebral palsy.
+Some injuries, especially those that cause trauma to the head, can lead to acquired cerebral palsy.
 Keeping children safe to prevent such injuries is essential.
 That means that parents should:

-• Use the appropriate size and type of car seat for their child, making sure that it is properly installed in the car.
+• Parents should use the appropriate size and type of car seat for their child and ensure that it is properly installed in the car.

 • Babyproof (childproof) the home to prevent injuries from furniture, electronics, windows, etc.